-- How does my ideal world differ from Eden? - What do I think is necessary for happiness and wholeness? - How does this passage affirm and challenge my thinking?
+- How does my ideal world differ from Eden? - What do I think is necessary for happiness and wholeness?
+How does this passage affirm or challenge my thinking? - Do I believe I am a part of God's good creation?
+How would I live differently if I believed that more fully?

-INTIMACY WITH GOD
+SHALOM WITH GOD